6 of Your Top Children’s Ministry Volunteer Problems: Solved!

-Struggling with tough volunteer issues?
+Struggling with tough volunteer problems?
 Ask the experts who’ll give real solutions!

 Volunteers are the backbone of children’s ministry, the feet on the ground that get the job done.
 They’re also the biggest need most ministries have, and they require ongoing coordination, care, and affirmation.
 We love our volunteers and know children’s ministry wouldn’t be possible without them.